-3. Don’t pour your own drink.
+Don’t pour your own drink.

 This is a common courtesy that even I find myself forgetting from time to time.
 Particularly after a trip home where it’s not a thing.
 Now, this doesn’t mean you should pick up your glass and start waving it at someone saying, “I want more beer!”
 Instead, this one is something of a game of subtle clues.
-It’s usually best to be the first to offer as Japan is a very status-driven culture.
-And as a foreigner, you are usually just above children in status until you integrate yourself into a group.
+It’s usually best to be the first to offer, as Japan is a very status-driven culture.
+And as a foreigner, you are generally just above children in status until you integrate yourself into a group.
 Keep this in mind, especially when joining a food tour or a bar-hopping tour in Japan.

-4. Do accept gifts when given.
+Do accept gifts when given.

 In Japan, there is actually sort of a tradition in gift-giving and receiving.
 The best way to accept a gift is to politely refuse it once or twice, but no more than three times.
 Then, take the gift with both hands while bowing and say, arigatou gozaimasu (thank you).
-Unless specifically asked to do so, never open the gift in front of the giver; it gives the impression that the gift is more important than the person.
+Unless specifically asked to do so, never open the gift in front of the giver; it gives the impression that it is more important than the person.

 Other things to remember with gifts include:

-- Give gifts at the end of the visit, privately if possible.
+- Give gifts at the end of the visit, privately, if possible.

 - When giving gifts, as with receiving, pass the gift to the person with both hands while bowing slightly.

-- When giving the gift, it’s common to say, “tsumarainai mono desu ga.”
+- When giving the gift, it’s common to say, tsumarainai mono desu ga.
 Which translates to, “it’s boring, but please accept it.”

 - Avoid giving gifts in groups of 4 or 9 (e.g., giving 4 cupcakes).
 The number 4 (shi) in Japanese sounds like their word for death (shinu), and 9 (ku) sounds like suffering (kurushimi).
-It’s like you’re wishing death or suffering on the person.
+It’s like you’re wishing death and suffering on the person.

-6. Do drink alcohol in public.
+Do drink alcohol in public.

 This one is actually my favorite difference between the country’s laws because I feel like it just treats people like adults.
-Much to my surprise, when I tell people about this law back home I’m often treated to wide-eyes and remarks like, “I can’t imagine how much-drunk driving they have” or “The streets must be filled with drunks.”
+Much to my surprise, when I tell people about this law back home, I’m often treated to wide-eyes and remarks like, “I can’t imagine how much-drunk driving they have,” or “The streets must be filled with drunks.”
 The entire concept is ridiculous to them.